jamjarlabs/JamJarWeb/docs/reference/classes/vector.md

 ▸ **Sub**(`vector`: [Vector](vector.md)): *[Vector](vector.md)*

-Sub takes one vector from another
+Sub takes one vector from another, result saved to the original Vector and returned.

 **Parameters:**